sharktacos/OpenColorIO-configs/docs/tonemap.md

 </p>

 To do physically based rendering we need to see the render in the way a camera sees a scene, which is through an s-shaped tone curve.
 Otherwise, when values clip as soon as they go over 1 (as they do with an sRGB gamma curve like the one applied in the native viewer for Nuke, as well as in versions of Maya prior to v2022) this  leads artists to compensate by making the lights and shader colors unnaturally dim so they don't get unwanted clipping.
-Making the lights unnaturally dim causes many things in the render (GI bounce, etc.) to not work properly becaue the light values are not realistic, meaning the physically based render is not being given physically based light values.
+Making the lights unnaturally dim causes many things in the render (GI bounce, etc.) to not work properly because the light values are not realistic, meaning the physically based render is not being given physically based light values.

 With tone mapping, rather than the artist needing to compensate and fight with the render, they can give their lights real-world values and the physically-based rendering gets the right amount of light to do its stuff like GI bounces.
 It also means that things in comp like optical effects (bokeh, motion blur, depth of field, bloom, atmospherics) also work properly because they are given the proper light values.
 In short, it makes the render behave more like a photo camera so artists can get photorealistic renders.

 Where ACES comes into the picture is where we wish to marry CG images to film.
 As explained above, it's essential that we view renders through a tone mapped transform to make them look photoreal, and we also want to view the film footage through that same filmic view transform so they can match.
-ACES provides that unified view transform, available in pretty much all software programs -- from film set, to edit, to VFX, to DI so there is conistency of artistic vision through every step of the film making process.
+ACES provides that unified view transform, available in pretty much all software programs -- from film set, to edit, to VFX, to DI so there is consistency of artistic vision through every step of the film making process.

 ## Lower Contrast Tone Mapping Look Transforms